moopress/doc.builderplus/index.md

 Before you get started creating your site using **Zebu**, you'll need to **setup your WordPress environment**.
 Zebu requires *WordPress v4.1* or greater.
 For more information on setting up you WordPress environment please refer to [WordPress Codex "Installing WordPress" entry](http://codex.wordpress.org/Installing_WordPress).
 If you're experiencing difficulty setting up you WordPress install, you'll need to contact your **hosting company** or your **local system administrator**.

+## PHP Configuration
+If your server is running PHP `v5.6`, you will need to specify `always_populate_raw_post_data = -1` in your `php.ini` file and reload your web server.
+This addresses a known bug with the default PHP `v5.6` configuration.
+For more information on this issue, please see [this blog post](https://www.bram.us/2014/10/26/php-5-6-automatically-populating-http_raw_post_data-is-deprecated-and-will-be-removed-in-a-future-version/).
+If you find yourself unable to modify your `php.ini` file, please contact your hosting service or site manager.

 # Getting Started

 ## Installing The Theme